vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

      ...
 ```

-Another AUv3 host which can be used for Testing is a [AudioPluginHost](https://github.com/WeAreROLI/JUCE/tree/master/extras/AudioPluginHost/Builds/MacOSX) from [JUCE SDK](https://juce.com).
+Here is how plug-in works in [AudioPluginHost](https://github.com/WeAreROLI/JUCE/tree/master/extras/AudioPluginHost/Builds/MacOSX) from [JUCE SDK](https://juce.com).

 ![](./01-au-in-juce.png)

 I found JUCE host better then GarageBand.app because it allows to automate plug-in parameters.
+This is significant value for testing.

-## Refactoring DSP and UI implementation <a name="chapter-3"></a>
+## Refactoring DSP and UI implementation <a name="chapter-2"></a>

 Xcode created default implementation of AudioUnit, DSP processor and Helper classes.
-For our Attenuator plugin we don't need code related to MIDI events processing.
-Also we want to use Swift as mush as possible.
-Plus we want to use SwiftUI as a plugin view.
+For our Attenuator plug-in we don't need code related to MIDI events processing.
+Also we want to use Swift as much as possible.
+Plus we want to use SwiftUI in a plug-in view.

 After refactoring project structure will look like below.